Euchrysops cnejus: Distribution

-The species is spread throughout India except at very high elevations and is widely distributed in the Malayan subregion; extending to Australia and the South Sea Islands.
+The species is spread from the Arabian Peninsula throughout India except at very high elevations and is widely distributed in the Malayan subregion; extending to Australia and the South Sea Islands.

+Host plants

+The butterfly’s caterpillars commonly develop on members of the family Fabaceae, including Acacia caesia, Butea monosperma, Cajanus cajan, Canavalia ensiformis, Lablab purpureus, Macroptilium atropurpureum, Ougeinia oojeinensis, Paracalyx scariosus, Phaseolus spp., Pisum sativum, Pueraria phaseoloides, Vigna cylindrica, Vigna radiata, Vigna trilobata, Vigna unguiculata, and Vigna stipulacea.

 Larva

 "Of the usual Lycaenid shape .... the head small, black, shining, retractile.
 Colour of body pale green with darker green or reddish dorsal and subdorsal lines, the latter coalesced into a broad band between the eleventh and last segments.
 The entire surface of the body covered with minute white tubercles, there are also a few scattered white hairs.
 The segmental constrictions shallow.
 Spiracles black.
 Extensile organs on the twelfth segment small.
 The larva is broader than high in its higher part, increasing in width to fourth segment, from thence to the flattened anal segment of about uniform width.
 Bred by me in Calcutta on Phaseolus trilobus.
 Mr. W. O. Taylor reports that the larva feeds in Orissa on Dolichos catjang, Roxb.
 Dr. A. Forel identifies the ant in Calcutta as Camponotus rubripes subspecies compressus" (de Niceville.)